Unless otherwise noted, the official Federation High School Rulebook will be used for this tournament.

 Pitching Restrictions: None

-Batting Order Options: Teams may bat 9 players using the official American League DH rule for the pitcher.
+Batting Order Options: Teams may bat 9 players using the official MLB DH rule for the pitcher.
 Use of the DH is optional and must be declared when lineup is submitted.
-The DH can be removed as defined in the official American League rulebook.
+The DH can be removed as defined in the official MLB rulebook.

 Teams may also choose to bat one extra hitter (EH).
 For substitution purposes, the EH will be considered a defensive position (he may be freely used defensively).
 Re-entry will be allowed once for any starting lineup player only as long as he returns to the exact spot he occupied in the batting order when the official starting lineup was presented.